LBHackney-IT/developer-hub-api/README.md

-# LBH Base API
+# Developers Hub API

-Base API is a boilerplate code for being reused for new APIs for LBH
+This is the API that provides the data for the [Developers Hub project](https://github.com/LBHackney-IT/developers-hub-frontend).

 ## Stack

 - .NET Core as a web framework.
 - nUnit as a test framework.

-## Dependencies

-- Universal Housing Simulator
+- DynamoDB as a datastore.

 ## Contributing